gabeochoa/pharmasea/README.md

             - Have to pay x% of income to them at end of day
             - Replace names with shapes
         - Drive through
-            - Only surve through one window
+            - Only serve through one window
         - Hospital
             - More sick customers
     - Customers have attributes?